Wednesday, April 17, 2024

 I'm also a little disappointed in this book.
 The title of the book is THE PROM QUEEN and while the prom approaching is a plot point, having the climax not even involve the prom, hell, the villain's motivations not even involving the prom, kind of feels like a bait and switch.
 It also doesn't help that some of this book's plot, especially involving a stage production and a catwalk, would be reused in Secret Admirer.
 So because I read that first, it was more prevalent in my mind than, again, a book that's supposed to be about prom queens.
 I also figured the cover was a dream sequence, but I also wish we had this be a supernatural story and not yet another bait and switch cover that's just for a story about a jilted lover turned killer.
 Some variation now and then would have served this series so well.

 So overall, I liked The Prom Queen, but felt like it lacked a lot of tools to be a great book.
-Its mystery is solid and the twist villain decent, but you have a lot of unlikeable characters outside of the protagonist, way too many obvious red herrings, our protagonist playing idiot ball, a villain motive who feels like so many other books in this same series, and a real feeling like the title of the book could have built to something greater.
+Its mystery is solid and the twist villain decent, but you have a lot of unlikeable characters outside of the protagonist, way too many obvious red herrings, our protagonist playing idiot ball, a villain motive that feels like so many other books in this same series, and a real feeling like the title of the book could have built to something greater.
 I know that this book is going to be adapted to the next Netflix Fear Street movie so I'm definitely curious how different it will be and if that version of the story will implement the prom into its climax.
 But for the book that started it all, I'd still give it a light recommend.
 Not perfect, but as serviceable as Fear Street can get.
 The Prom Queen gets a B-.

 IT WAS ACCEPTABLE IN THE 90S: "For sure", Madonna Comparisons, Christian Slater movies